CLI

 delx register --name "my-agent" --description "Production task runner"

 This creates a persistent identity at ~/.delx/config.json and boots a session automatically.
 Your agent ID and session persist across commands.
+If your runtime manages multiple agents, keep one stable controller_id in config so Delx can attribute those agents to the same fleet.

 delx crisis "429 retry storm after deploy" --urgency high

-3. Close the loop
+4. Close the loop

 delx recovery outcome --action "rollback + circuit breaker" --outcome success